 Business and Community Event Sponsorship

-This program provides funding for community activation and events along the Lake Street corridor to continue to support healing, beautification efforts, and economic rehabilitation that are deeply needed to address the dynamic needs of our community.
+This program provides funding for community events along the Lake Street corridor to support corridor vibrancy through economic stabilization, creativity, and beautification efforts.

 Primary Objectives

-• Support Racial Equity by funding projects led by Black, Indigenous, or People of Color (BIPOC) businesses or artists, or primarily serving BIPOC community members.
+• Support racial equity in our creative economy by funding projects led by Black, Indigenous, or People of Color (BIPOC) businesses or artists, or primarily serving BIPOC community members.

 Additional Language Needs / Idiomas Adicionales / Luqado Dheeraad Ah